-So, it’s 2018 and the word is spread about Data boom.
-There are Tech Giants like Facebook, Amazon, and Google constantly working in the field of Machine learning and Data science.
+So, it’s 2021 and the word is spread about the Data boom.
+There are Tech Giants like Facebook, Amazon, and Google constantly working in the field of Machine learning and Data Science.

 This dataset could be further be fed to analyzing algorithms, to make more meaning out of it.
-Which is what basically Data analytics is pretty much for.
+This is what basically Data analytics is pretty much for.

-What skills are required to make Data scientist?
+What skills are required to be a Data Scientist?

 Some key skills that you’d need :